bregman-arie/bregman-arie.github.io/_posts/packer/2019-11-23-getting-started-with-packer.markdown

 Packer, which is part of the HashiCorp Suite, is a tool for creating images for different platforms from a single source.

-If you ever had to prepare identical images for different platforms you know it can be quite challenging and involves a lot of automation and maintainence.
+If you ever had to prepare identical images for different platforms you know it can be quite challenging and involves a lot of automation and maintenance.
 Packer, from my experience, is a robust solution for many of the hassle involved in creating and maintaining images.

 ## Should I stop using CM tools such as Ansible in favor of Packer?